annebrown/docs-tech/content/4.oses/linux/new-dev-env.md

 ---
 title: New Dev Env
-description: Configure New Dev Env
+description: Configure New Dev EnvlastModified: '2025-01-08'
-lastModified: '2025-01-08'
 ---

 ## Purpose